iai-group/arXivDigest/backend/Endpoints.md

 - `user_id` User ID, or a list of up to 100 user IDs, separated by a comma

 Fields returned for each user:
   - `article_id`: id of article
   - `score`:score of article for this user
   - `date`: date this recommendation was given
-  - `system_id`: id of the system wich gave this recommendation
+  - `system_id`: id of the system which gave this recommendation

+Other fields:
-  - `error`: if somthing went wrong
+  - `error`: if something went wrong

 Example: